Marelle Sturrock: Man's body found after murder of pregnant teacher

 The body of a man has been found in a reservoir by police investigating the murder of a pregnant teacher in Glasgow.

-He is yet to be formally identified, but police believe it is David Yates, 36, the partner of Marelle Sturrock.
+He is yet to be formally identified, but officers believe it is David Yates, 36, the partner of Marelle Sturrock.

 Ms Sturrock, 35, was found dead at her home on Jura Street on Tuesday.
 Mr Yates was wanted over the murder.